Gender pay gap

 What we’ve got planned

-Our 2018-2023 strategic plan will now advance our solid EDI basis towards an approach in which EDI underpins everything we do.
+Our 2018-2023 strategic plan will continue to advance our solid EDI base towards an approach in which EDI underpins everything we do.